[?] Subscribe To This Site

 As long as a child is young enough to need mothering, she needs her mom.

-The humanistic, hedonistic and materialistic society in which we live today repeatedly broadcasts the messages that women need to find fulfillment and financial independence in the workplace and that paid caregivers make better ‘parents’ than a child’s own mother.
+The humanistic, pleasure-seeking, materialistic society in which we live today repeatedly broadcasts the messages that women need to find fulfillment and financial independence in the workplace and that paid caregivers make better parents than a child's own mother.

 ‘They’ also tell us that our babies need to become independent and that they need the stimulation of being with their age-mates or they will be lacking in social skills.
 However, the evidence continues to pile up that the role a mother plays in the life of her child during the first years of life has a crucial, lasting effect on her intelligence.